-Don't let your lack of experience prevent you from writing a great resume summary.
+Don't let your lack of experience stop you from writing a great resume summary.

-- Aim to include up to 10 years worth of work experience per page
+- Include up to 10 years of work experience per page

-- Describe which technologies and frameworks you used (V2X, Linux)
+- Describe the technologies and frameworks you used (V2X, Linux)

 - Highlight the business impact generated as a result of your work

-- Any servers, systems or applications you built and deployed (drivers, multi-threaded applications, testing frameworks etc)
+- Mention servers, systems, or applications you built and deployed (drivers, multi-threaded applications, testing frameworks, etc.)